Mastering Verb Conjugation in English: A Complete Guide

 taketooktaken

-• Regular verbs follow predictable conjugation rules — once you know the pattern, you can conjugate hundreds of verbs easily.
+• Regular verbs follow predictable patterns — once you learn the rules (e.g., add -ed), you can conjugate hundreds of verbs with ease.

 For example: